Fact Sheets And Publications

 Composting Resources

-Troubleshooting may be necessary if there are issues, such as mortalities not composting in a timely matter, seepage from the composting area, or a large number of flies.
+Troubleshooting may be necessary if there are issues, such as mortalities not composting in a timely manner, seepage from the composting area, or a large number of flies.
 More information related to troubleshooting the composting process is available in the Virginia Tech publication Trouble Shooting Poultry Mortality Composters (Collins, 2009).

 Planning is key to any poultry operation.
 New poultry operations should have a nutrient management and biosecurity plan that addresses routine and catastrophic composting practices.
 During a catastrophic mortality loss, growers will need to manage a large number of mortalities in a short period of time.
 A comprehensive guide to composting a catastrophic loss is found in the University of Maryland publication Composting Catastrophic Event Poultry Mortalities (Carr et al., 1998).